 Updates

-Project Background and Overview:
+Project Backgroundand Overview:

 South Shore Beach Is one of 9 public Beaches along the Lake Michigan Shoreline in Milwaukee County, surrounded by the state’s most densely populated urban areas.
-Unfortunately, while beloved by the community, South Shore has regularly ranked amongst the worst beaches in the nation.
+Unfortunately, while beloved by the community, South Shore was regularly ranked amongst the worst beaches in the nation.
 As recently as 2022, it experienced 27 closures related to poor water quality!
 The primary culprit was E. coli - a bacteria found in the gut of humans and animals.
 We knew we had to find out why South Shore had such poor water quality and then determine how to address it.

 The issues at the South Shore were complex - studies of the beach required thorough evaluation by a large group of partners: Wisconsin Department of Natural Resources (DNR), Milwaukee County Parks (MCP), University of Milwaukee (UWM) School of Freshwater Sciences, consultant Baird & Associates (South Shore Beach Relocation Study) Milwaukee Riverkeeper, and many members of the Waterway Restoration Partnership (WRP).
 After over 12 years of comprehensive study and analysis, the probable causes of the issues were identified: localized runoff from the park and parking lot areas, excrement from gulls and waterfowl, regional storm water runoff and combined sewer overflows, and a breakwater that limits water circulation with the lake.
 Yikes!